Sorry, you need to enable JavaScript to visit this website.

 How to make Rasmalai

-• Step 1: Further mash paneer with hand for at least 6 minutes to make smooth dough.
+• Step 1: Mash your paneer even more with your hand for at least 6 minutes to make a smooth dough.

-• Step 2: Alongside take a pan and add sugar and water together and bring to boil to make syrup for cooking rasmalai.
+• Step 2: Take a pan, add sugar and water, and boil to make syrup for cooking Rasmalai.

-• Step 3: Make small balls of paneer dough and flatten, add into boiling sugar syrup, cover and cook for 10 minutes on medium heat.
+• Step 3: Make small balls of paneer dough and flatten, add to boiling sugar syrup, cover, and cook for 10 minutes on medium heat.
 Remove and keep aside to cool.

-• Step 4: In another pan pour in milk and Nestlé MILKMAID, bring to boil and reduce to half.
-Turn of the flame, add saffron and cardamom powder and mix well.
+• Step 4: In another pan, pour in the milk and Nestlé MILKMAID, bring to a boil and reduce to half.
+Turn off the flame, add saffron and cardamom powder, and mix well.
 Allow to cool.

-• Step 5: Take out the Rasgullas from sugar syrup squeeze gently to remove the sugar syrup and put them into saffron ras,
+• Step 5: Take out the Rasgullas from the sugar syrup, squeeze gently to remove the sugar syrup, and put them into the saffron milk mixture.

 • Step 6: Garnish with chopped pistachio and serve chilled.